dataflowr/notebooks/README.md

 >- Pytorch tensors = Numpy on GPU + gradients!
 >- in deep learning, [broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html) is used everywhere.
 The rules are the same as for Numpy.
 >- Automatic differentiation is not only the chain rule!
-Backpropagation algorithm (or dual numbers) is a clever algorithms to implement automatic differentiation...
+Backpropagation algorithm (or dual numbers) is a clever algorithm to implement automatic differentiation...

  </details>